 7. Use the space.

 Hostels, as my daughter likes to tell me, are multi-purpose spaces.
 To make life easy when hostelling as a family, it is a good idea to familiarise the kids with the hostel.
 It will be their base for the next few days.
 I give them a tour of the hostel so they know where the communal area is, the kitchen area, the shower area, games rooms and the no-go areas.
 Each hostel has its own peculiarities and its own secrets.
 Each hostel has its own character.
 Knockree has nice outside benches and a field across the road that leads down to the river.
-Go Explore Hostel is around the corner from the beach.
+Rowan Tree has an award winning restuarant.
 Bluestacks has a cinema room while Errigal has a reading snug.
-Ballyhoura has a bike sticking out of the top floor and a dog called Sprocket.
-Killarney has secret cellars and a High Ropes course in the woodland canopy.
+Trá na Rosann has a beach across the fields.
+Killarney has secret cellars and a Star Trail in the woods.
 Cashel has a neat barbecue zone.
 You want to make the family comfortable in a strange environment surrounded by people they don’t know.
 Getting them to know the space will help with that.

 8. Teach them how to deal with boredom.